rapid7/metasploit-framework/documentation/modules/payload/android/meterpreter/reverse_tcp.md

 **Reconnect Android Meterpreter from the Browser Remotely**

-When you have the APK payload installed on your Android device, another trick to reconnect it is to launch an intent from a browser - a term in Android development meaning an operation to be performed.
+When you have the APK payload installed on your Android device, another trick to reconnect it is to launch an intent from a browser.
+An intent is simply a term in Android development that means "an operation to be performed."

-To do this, here is how:
+Here's how you do this:

 1. In msfconsole, start a multi/handler for android/meterpreter/reverse_tcp as a background job.
 2. Do: ```auxiliary/server/android_browsable_msf_launch```.